 - Always install a genuine copy of antivirus/anti-malware product on your device,

 - Never use any kind of pirated software on your device,

 - Always download the updates to your software by going to the original website itself like Adobe, Microsoft, etc.

 - Beware of the links on your email especially from unknown senders – Never click any links unless you are 100% sure it comes from a genuine source.
-Even then you could always use a website like – www.virustotal.com to confirm if the URL in the email is not malicious.
+Even then you could always use an online tool to confirm if the URL in the email is not malicious.

 - If you receive an attachment in an email, always use the option View Online if available.
 If you download the attachment do not enable editing mode if not required.